 Introduction

 Since the first demonstration of the profound clinical potential of brain-computer interfaces (BCI) [1], the vast majority of studies have pertained to methodological and technical challenges involving experimentation with able-bodied subjects.
-While these works can be largely credited with the field’s nowadays widely acknowledged versatility and technological maturity, they carry limited evidences regarding its translational impact.
+While these works can be largely credited with the field’s nowadays widely acknowledged versatility and technological maturity, they carry limited evidence regarding its translational impact.
 Restricting the scope to the case of BCI for communication and control, the number of published works involving end-users in the last 20 years remains to date a modest double-digit figure [2].
 As a result, the general concerns about the non-universal usability, robustness and, especially, the role of training raised by able-bodied user studies [3–7] are even more pressing with regard to end-user populations.

 In this study, we investigated the hypothesis that mutual learning is a critical factor for the success of motor imagery (MI) BCI in translational applications.
 Contrary to a popular trend of focusing almost exclusively on the machine learning aspects of MI training, our hypothesis propounds that a holistic mutual learning training approach grounded symmetrically on all three learning pillars (at the machine, subject and application level) would be the optimal training apparatus for preparing two end-user participants for the Cybathlon BCI race, the first international BCI competition [8].